 Restoration Of Americas Wire Act Explained

-The Restoration of America’s Wire Act, or RAWA, is the proposal for a new online betting law.
-More directly, it is a blatant attempt by various anti-gambling activists in the United States Congress to effectively modernize the Federal Wire Act of 1961.
+The Restoration of America's Wire Act, or RAWA, was the proposal for a new online betting law.
+More directly, it was and is a blatant attempt by various anti-gambling activists in the United States Congress to effectively modernize the Federal Wire Act of 1961.
 But not in a good way.
-Instead of relegating the Wire Act to the dustbin of history by retracting its many ineffectual and unenforceable prohibitions, RAWA seeks to ban almost everything regarding online gambling that isn’t already against the law.
+Instead of relegating the Wire Act to the dustbin of history by retracting its many ineffectual and unenforceable prohibitions, RAWA was an attempt to ban almost everything regarding online gambling that isn't already against the law.
 Currently, there is no threat of RAWA reawakening from the dead - it seems to be done and dusted.

 The US Justice Department currently interprets the Wire Act as a narrow control on gambling, saying any inherent online ban only involves sports betting.
 That means that the Wire Act does not apply to types of gambling such as online poker, casinos, bingo games, and so on.
 The big problem is that RAWA would cause any state-regulated online gambling industry to be immediately illegal, and it would remove from individual states all future rights to control such gambling within their borders.
-The new online betting law would also render Internet-based state lottery sales illegal.
+This law would also render Internet-based state lottery sales illegal.
 With so many states running online gambling at this point, the idea of RAWA passing anything seems pretty unlikely.
 That said, it's worth remembering this attempt - anti-gambling activists (funded by casino billionaires) will continue to make efforts like this.

 |USA Online Sportsbook||New Player 1st Deposit Bonus||Visit Betting Site|

 |Review||50% Up To $250|